zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/create-compute-instance-x11/create-compute-instance-x11.md

 - Create a compute instance in Oracle Cloud Infrastructure
 - Connect to your compute instance from your Cloud Shell machine
 - Configure X11 forwarding on your compute instance
-- Perform pre-installation tasks for Oracle Database 19c
-- Download and stage the Oracle Database 19c installer files in the Oracle home directory on your compute instance
+- Install an X Server on your local computer
+- Convert your private key to a .ppk file
-- Connect to your compute instance from your personal computer
+- Configure an X11 forwarding connection in PuTTY that connects to your compute instance
+- Test that X forwarding is working
+- Configure X11 forwarding for an `oracle` user

 ### Prerequisites